hyperledger/besu-docs/docs/Concepts/Node-Keys.md

 does not exist, Besu generates a node private key and writes it to the `key` file.

-For example, the following command either reads the node private key from `privatekeyfile` or writes a generated private key to `privatekeyfile`:
+For example, the following command either reads the node private key from `privatekeyfile` or writes a generated private key to `privatekeyfile`.

 !!! example
     ```bash